mainlp/dialect-ToD-robustness/README.md

 ## Results

-The folder `plots` contains plots used in the main part of the paper and Apendices C and D.
+The folder 'plots' contains plots used in the main part of the paper and Appendices C and D.

 ## Cite us